Power-Components/powergrid-doc/docs/get-started/upgrade-guide.md

 }
 ```

-The example above create a filter of type numbber for column "price" in the field "price_in_brl".
+The example above creates a filter of type number for column "price" in the field "price_in_brl".

 Here is an example using [makeInputRange](https://v3.livewire-powergrid.com/table/column-filters.html#makeinputrange-string-datafield-string-thousands-string-decimal).